PR to marry and lead marketing

 For the PR industry, it is not about the old battle for a share of advertising dollars, but how to work collectively, with all the other disciplines, to a common strategy so that wherever the message appears, it contributes to the overall reputation objectives.
 Everything must be complementary, not contradictory.
 There also looms an obsession with new compliance procedures and new regulation across the world, an inevitable but wrong reaction to a collapse of trust.

 We know that advertising is having to adopt what were once thought to be PR strategies.
-Firms are having to be more and more clever in hunting down their audience members, and catching their attention.
+That’s because firms are having to be more and more clever in hunting down their audience members, and catching their attention.

 Moreover, the recession has resulted in a much stricter regime of cost control and increasing demands for return on investment.
 And, as Lord Bell points out, there’s an obsession with new compliance procedures and new regulation across the world.

-Doing away with silos and politically-correct antiquated demarcations that often produce contradictory messaging makes sense.
-It is a price both marketing and PR are going to have to pay as we all move on.
+Doing away with silos and antiquated departmental demarcations that often produce contradictory messaging makes sense.
+It is a price both marketing and PR are going to have to pay as we all move on in the post-Credit Crunch environment.

-I believe that PR is going to do well if it can prove (or convince) that it can do better than advertising.
-Is advertising going to become more expensive per eyeball, or less persuasive per dollar?
-I wouldn’t like to say.
+I believe that PR is going to do well where it can prove (or convince) that it can do better than marketing and, in particular, advertising.
+To what degree advertising is going to become more expensive per eyeball, or less persuasive per dollar on social and mainstream media, I wouldn’t like to say.
+But I acknowledge that advertising has a proven track record and role that are hard to dismiss, which explains why its budgets far exceed those allocated to PR.

 Paul – interesting post, but you confuse many different aspects here.
 Firstly, integration as in Lord Bell’s quote is nothing more than sensible management – any organisation that is not ensuring all functions are contributing towards the overall strategy will be wasting resources.